feilipu/yaz180/owners_notes.md

 I've tested the `_call_far` and `_jp_far` functions, but I haven't written large programs requiring multi-bank support.

-I've written I2C drivers now 3 times (and deleted the last two attempts), and I know the drivers in the z88dk are never going to work (they were 1st iteration).
-Trying to use the I2C hardware buffers, in an interrupt driven memory banked environment is hard IMHO, and I've still not achieved the result I want.
+I've written I2C drivers now 4 times (and deleted the last two attempts), and I know the drivers in the z88dk have been updated and are working.
+Trying to use the I2C hardware buffers, in an interrupt driven memory banked environment is hard IMHO, and I've still not completely achieved the result I want.

 You're probably the first one to try what you're trying to do.
 But, don't stress.